NativeScript/nativescript-app-sync/README.md

 If at any time you want to start or stop using a proxy, simply logout, and then log back in with the newly desired settings.

 </details>

+## Troubleshooting
+- Got build errors related to the __nativescript-zip__ plugin?
+Please check out [the solution in this issue](https://github.com/EddyVerbruggen/nativescript-app-sync/issues/34#issuecomment-526860302).